-See the Top 5 most-searched summer travel destinations in the US - NewsBreak
+See the top 5 most-searched summer travel destinations in the US - NewsBreak

 U.S. airlines canceled more than 2,800 flights from Thursday through Monday, or about 2% of their schedules, according to tracking service FlightAware.

-Delta Air Lines, usually among the top performers, had the worst record among major carriers with more than 800 canceled flights over the five-day span.Should you store sunscreen in your car this summer?
-Here’s what experts say
+Delta Air Lines, usually among the top performers, had the worst record among major carriers with more than 800 canceled flights over the five-day span.A national park site can lose NPS status: Here’s how that happens

 “This was a chance for airlines to show that last summer’s delays would not be repeated this summer, and yet, it was not to be,” said Helane Becker, an analyst for banking firm Cowen.
 She blamed the disruptions on bad weather, air traffic control delays, airline crew members calling in sick, and long security lines at some airports.